 1. FBN Capital Limited

-You can begin with investing a minimum of 5000naira to enjoy high returns on your investment and other benefits such as strategic advice on how to manage your funds, add funds to your investment anytime or trade your securities.
+You can begin by investing a minimum of N5000 to enjoy high returns on your investment and other benefits such as strategic advice on how to manage your funds, add funds to your investment anytime or trade your securities.

 2. United Capital Asset Management